fivdi/pigpio/README.md

 #### Handling 100000 notifications per second

-Notifications can be use to determine the time of state changes on multiple GPIOs concurently.
+Notifications can be use to determine the time of state changes on multiple GPIOs concurrently.
 Typically, notifications will be used for GPIO inputs but they can also be used for outputs.
 In this example, hardware PWM is started on GPIO18 at 50KHz with a duty cycle of 50%.
 This implies 100000 state changes per second on GPIO18.
 A Notifier is used to monitor these state changes.